nayeem-ahmad/messagehub/EMAIL_HISTORY_FIX.md

 # Email History Fix Summary

 ## Problem Identified
 Recent emails were not showing in the history because the history display was only querying the `email_history` table (for direct contact emails) but ignoring the `email_campaign_history` table (for campaign emails).
+Additionally, the Body column was showing template placeholders instead of the actual personalized content sent to recipients.

 ## Root Cause Analysis
 1. **Two Separate Tables**: The application uses two different tables: